Scotland in the Fall - tips for seeing our autumn colours

 You could spend a night or two somewhere along the River Dee and return south over the Cairn o' Mount.
 This is another hill-pass, not as high as the Cairnwell Pass but this one has a fine view southeastwards towards the sea.
 (All right, I admit it: the wee picture here was taken in July, not autumn at all - no, not even in Scotland! - but you get a notion of the ambience of the place…)

 Certainly, there are fine woodlands on the way but I'd like you to get out of your vehicle at the top - there is a car-park - and listen.
 Time it right and you should hear the roaring of red deer stags.

 Basically, in the autumn, these big male deer challenge each other, their antlers interlocked and rattling, to see who gets the most females.
-It's a really evocative sound of Highland Scotland in the Fall.
+It's a really evocative sound of Highland Scotland.
 Listen out for the bellowing coming from the hills and moors around.
 Oh, and it's quite safe.

-The very occasional (and ridiculous) notice like this (pictured here) is just to make you think it's dangerous and prevent you from exercising your legal right to roam.
+The very occasional (and ridiculous) notice about worrying about stags is just to make you think it's dangerous and prevent you from exercising your legal right to roam.
 You'll be absolutely fine walking on the moors in autumn, though personally I would avoid wearing antlers.